 Holy orders in the Catholic Church includes three orders: bishop, priest, and deacon.
 The Church regards ordination as a Sacrament.
 In the phrase "holy orders", the word "holy" simply means "set apart for some purpose."
 The word "order" (Latin: ordo) designates an established civil body or corporation with a hierarchy, and ordination means legal incorporation into an ordo.
 In context, therefore, a holy order is simply a group with a hierarchical structure that is set apart for ministry in the Church.

 For Catholics, the church views the last year in the seminary, it is typically in the last year of seminary training that a man will be ordained to the "transitional diaconate."
 This distinguishes men bound for priesthood from those who have entered the "permanent diaconate" and do not intend to seek ordination as a priest.
 Deacons, whether transitional or permanent, receive faculties to preach, to perform baptisms, and to witness marriages.
 They may assist at the Eucharist or the Mass, but are not the ministers of the Eucharist.
 After six months or more as a transitional deacon, a man will be ordained to the priesthood.
 Priests are able to preach, perform baptisms, witness marriages, hear confessions and give absolution, anoint the sick, and celebrate the Eucharist or the Mass.
 Some priests are later chosen to be bishops; bishops may ordain priests, deacons, and bishops.
 Those who receive the sacrament of Holy Orders -- as a deacon, priest or bishop - are consecrated in Christ's name "to feed the Church by the word and grace of God"

 ~Pope Francis, Address to Seminarians and Novices

-If you wish to speak to Fr.
-Thomas about Holy Orders call the parish office at 265-5957.
+If you wish to speak to the Pastor about Holy Orders call the parish office.